-From the day on which Jacob Crouse met his fate until the present hour, we have not published a single line in regard to the unfortunate affair which resulted in the death of that miserable man, saving only a statement of the facts connected with the killing and a frained from defending the course of met Crouse, on the same day. expression of any opinion as to his guilt that we were talking about busines regard was owing solely to our desire throw in its way.
-For this reason our columns did not respond to the foul slanders repeatedly uttered in regard to that he co the Reeds, and for this reason alone, came back he would kill him. we permitted the base libel upon our This statement needs no interpretaown character, "The Bedford Ga-tion; it speaks for itself.
+From the day on which Jacob Crouse met his fate until the present hour, we have not published a single line in regard to the unfortunate affair which resulted in the death of that miserable man, saving only a statement of the report of the proceedings in the trial of | business John P. Reed, Jr. We studiously refrained from defending the course of Mr. Reed and carefully avoided the ed me what Reed had said about him.
+Provided he belongs to the Abolition then, does the Repostory come to have so certain knowledge concerning Mr. Mr. Reed and carefully avoided the or innocence of the crime with which He said he believed Reed had said he was indicted.
+Our silence in this pleased with him, that he had heard regard was owing solely to our desire some of the threats that he (Crouse) had that the law should have its course unobstructed by any possible impediment which our discussion of the case might to hoculties.
+He said, no, he wouldn't; throw in its way.
+For this reason our columns did not respond to the foul slanders repeatedly uttered in regard to the Reeds, and for this reason alone, came back he would kill him." we permitted the base libel upon our This statement needs no interpretaown character, "THE BEDFORD GA- tion; it speaks for itself.
 ZETTE murdered Jacob Crouse," to go uncontradicted and unrebuked.
-But, ends of justice.
-Our slanderers have had their say; let them not complain now that we shall have ours.
+But, had their say: let them not complain now that we shall have ours.